jax-ml/jax/jax/experimental/jax2tf/README.md

 ### Missing converter features

-There is currently no support for `pmap` or`xmap`, nor for the collective operations.
+There is currently no support for `pmap` or`xmap`, nor the collective operations.
 There is support for `sharded_jit` and `pjit`.

 ### SavedModel is large (contains a large amount of source information)